 Individuals, teams or companies are eligible if they:

-All intellectual property used in business ideas and/or plans must be owned, controlled or licensed by the BPC entrant.
-For BPC purposes, examples of intellectual property include but are not limited to trademarks, copyrights, patent-pending status or an issued patent.
+All intellectual property used in business ideas and/or plans must be owned, controlled or licensed by the Launch Wisconsin entrant.
+For Launch Wisconsin purposes, examples of intellectual property include but are not limited to trademarks, copyrights, patent-pending status or an issued patent.

 There is no upper limit to the number of unique ideas or plans a contestant may submit.
 For example, one contestant may submit an idea for a new paper pulping process to the Advanced Manufacturing category and an idea for new paper-making software to the Information Technology category.
 The same contestant may have more than one idea advance though the competition in one or more categories.
 Be careful, however: Multiple entries also mean divided time.